 What if a fire destroys the shed or storage unit where you keep your mowers, string trimmers, and leaf blowers?
 You have to plan ahead as the business owner.

 Being the captain of your lawn mower sounds easy, but being the captain of your business takes more work and planning.

 As you grow your customer base and offer additional services, the money will keep rolling in and piling up.
 Yes, there is a chance of generating a high income from a lawn care business, but it takes time, effort, and the ability to manage others well.

 How can you get from starting out to growing fast a bit sooner?
-LawnStarter can help your lawn care business to leap years ahead in its growth.
+LawnStarter can help your lawn care business start-up to leap years ahead in its growth.